 There are so many benefits to buying food in bulk, from Environmental Impact to Emergency Preparedness to Economics.
-In this article we’ll walk you through one of the simplest and least expensive ways you can reduce your carbon footprint while easing your family food budget, and show you some of the best food storage containers available on the market.
+In this article, we’ll walk you through one of the simplest and least expensive ways you can reduce your carbon footprint while easing your family food budget, and show you some of the best food storage containers available on the market.
 If you’re ready to take the next step in reducing your impact on the planet and cut your family’s food budget, switching to bulk foods is the proverbial ‘Win-Win’!

 What Are Bulk Foods?